wheleph/sas-dst-postgres/README.md

 Sample code for the Spring Authorization Server issue [Daylight Saving Time issue in JdbcOAuth2AuthorizationService when using PostgreSQL #2203](https://github.com/spring-projects/spring-authorization-server/issues/2203).

+There's a similar issue with MySQL as well.
+The sample code is in branch "mysql" of this repo.

 ## Howto

 Run the service: